Stella Adler Studio of Acting

-The Stella Adler Studio of Acting (formerly Stella Adler Conservatory) is a prestigious acting school that was founded by actress and teacher Stella Adler.
-The Stella Adler Studio of Acting has two locations: its original New York City conservatory, founded in 1949, and the Art of Acting Studio in Los Angeles.
-The Stella Adler Studio of Acting in New York is not affiliated with the Stella Adler Academy & Theatre, which Adler established in Los Angeles in 1985.
-The Stella Adler Studio and the Juilliard School currently boast the lowest program acceptance rates in the professional acting world.
-The studio only accepts 28 students a semester into its professional conservatory program.
+The Stella Adler Studio of Acting (formerly the Stella Adler Conservatory) is an acting school founded in 1949 by actress and teacher Stella Adler.
+It has two locations: its original conservatory in New York City, and the Art of Acting Studio in Los Angeles, established in 2010.
+Headquartered at the Stella Adler Center for the Arts, located at 65 Broadway in New York City, the Stella Adler Studio of Acting is administered by Tom Oppenheim, Adler's grandson.

+The Stella Adler Studio of Acting is not affiliated with the Stella Adler Academy of Acting and Theatre, established in Los Angeles in 1985 by Adler, Joanne Linville and Irene Gilbert.
+Although the two schools are sometimes regarded as competitors, they frequently collaborate on programs and share faculty.